Local threshold gates

 This recipe captures the pattern big-code-analysis uses on its own

-source (Makefile's self-scan* targets)
+source (Makefile's self-scan* targets,

-Makefile, justfile, package.json script, or pre-commit
+repo's Makefile, justfile, package.json script, or pre-commit

 config.
 The underlying idea is provider-neutral: any threshold